on orders of $85 or more

-First found in Bedfordshire, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.
+First found in Bedfordshire (Old English: Bedanfordscir), located in Southeast-central England, formerly part of the Anglo-Saxon kingdom of Mercia, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 More information is included under the topic Early Crawley Notables in all our PDF Extended History products.

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Crawley or a variant listed above:

 Crawley Settlers in United States in the 17th Century

 - Thomas Crawley, who landed in Virginia in 1659

 - Richard Crawley, who landed in Virginia in 1666

 - Ann Crawley, who came to Pennsylvania in 1682

 - Ann Crawley, who landed in Pennsylvania in 1682